-- NC FAST already meets more than 50% of the CCWIS requirements with the existing requirements. - CCWIS compliance will provide federal funding at a 50/50 match rate. - In December 2016, the Administration for Children and Families (ACF) conditionally approved North Carolina's request for CCWIS funding.
-The approval is conditional based upon the submission of additional information regarding the project plan and automated functions that will be included in NC FAST, which was submitted in March 2017.
+- NC FAST already meets more than 50% of the CCWIS requirements with the existing requirements. - CCWIS compliance will provide federal funding at a 50/50 match rate. - The North Carolina Department of Health and Human Services (DHHS) has submitted the CCWIS funding request to the federal partners, and approval is pending